usnistgov/li-ion-batteries/README.md

 |rstan       |2.32.7  |
 |loo         |2.8.0   |

-In additon, the following packages are highly recommended if you intend to run the scripts from the raw data.
+In addition, the following packages are highly recommended if you intend to run the scripts from the raw data.

 |Package     |Version |